microsoft/nni/docs/Assessors.md

 ### Example of Builtin Assessor Usage

 Our NNI integrates state-of-the-art assessing algorithm.
-We strongly recommend you to use our builtin assessors.
 You can easily use our builtin assessors by declare the `builtinAssessorName` and `classArguments` in config file.

 For example, if you chose to use "Medianstop" assessor, you can set the `config.yml` like this: